 Dr. Pomerantz earned his medical degree at the Albert Einstein College of Medicine.
 He completed a residency at UCSF, a postdoctoral research fellowship in regeneration biology at Stanford University, and a fellowship in craniofacial surgery at the University of Washington.

 As a physician-scientist, Dr. Pomerantz is exploring ways to address problems that cannot be treated surgically, such as amputations and lost heart muscle.
 A major focus of his research is to understand why primitive organisms such as newts and salamanders have the ability to regenerate limbs, while humans and other mammals do not.

-Dr. Pomerantz is a researcher at the The UCSF Program in Craniofacial and Mesenchymal Biology, and has affiliations with the UCSF Biomedical Sciences (BMS) Graduate Program, and The Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research at UCSF.
+Dr. Pomerantz is a researcher at the UCSF Program in Craniofacial Biology (PCB), and has affiliations with the UCSF Biomedical Sciences (BMS) Graduate Program, and The Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research at UCSF.

 His scientific collaboration with the Blau Laboratory, Baxter Laboratory for Stem Cell Biology at Stanford University, resulted in a paper in the journal Cell Stem Cell that has garnered considerable public interest. (see also First Steps in Unlocking the Human Ability to Regenerate).

 Ultimately, Dr. Pomerantz and colleagues hope to identify the genes responsible for regeneration, genes that have evolved differently between species.
 This has implications for the reconstruction of damaged or missing tissue resulting from congenital abnormalities and those acquired as a result of trauma.